Revised July 2019

 - Symptoms may occur in the wrong season for hayfever

 - Allergies usually cause itchy eyes, whereas TED does not

 - Conjunctivitis usually causes sticky eyes, whereas TED usually does not

-- TED often is associated with an ache or pain in or behind the eye, especially when trying to look up or sideways, whereas the other above causes do not
+- TED often is associated with an ache or pain in or behind the eye, especially when trying to look up or sideways, whereas the other conditions mentioned are not

-- TED is sometimes associated with double vision, whereas the other causes are not
+- TED is sometimes associated with double vision, whereas the other causes of eye symptoms are not

 Can I do anything to prevent TED from getting worse?

 If you are smoker, give it up – ask your doctor for advice on how to stop, or enrol on a stop-smoking programme.
 Patients with TED who continue to smoke respond less well to treatments, but this disadvantage seems to disappear soon after giving up smoking.
 Also non-smokers or ex-smokers are more likely to be cured of their thyroid overactivity after a course of Carbimazole (CMZ) or Propylthiouracil (PTU) treatment, than smokers.